gregreindel/llm-exe-lambda/readme.md

 }
 ```

-LLM‑EXE Lambda empowers you to integrate advanced LLM capabilities with your AWS infrastructure in a straightforward and flexible manner.
+llm-exe Lambda empowers you to integrate advanced LLM capabilities with your AWS infrastructure in a straightforward and flexible manner.
 With complete control over your prompt configurations and cloud resources, you can design powerful and scalable LLM-driven workflows.

-For further technical details on the underlying llm‑exe package and advanced usage instructions, consult the official repository and API documentation.
+For further technical details on the underlying llm-exe package and advanced usage instructions, check out [llm-exe](https://llm-exe.com/).

 ---